alex-654/workbook/book_summary/completed_code(Steve McConnell)/5 Code Improvements.md

 ### 22.4 Typical Errors

-- 80 percent of the errors are found in 20 percent of a project’s classes or rou- tines (Endres 1975, Gremillion 1984, Boehm 1987b, Shull et al 2002).
+- 80 percent of the errors are found in 20 percent of a project’s classes or routines (Endres 1975, Gremillion 1984, Boehm 1987b, Shull et al 2002).
 - 50 percent of the errors are found in 5 percent of a project’s classes (Jones 2000).

 - In the long run, the best way to improve your testing process is to make it regular, measure it, and use what you learn to improve it.